achrafkr/Satellite-Imaging/README.md

 3. Project Status

 ## 1. About
 This repository gathers a series of small projects around Satellite Imaging.
-The main focus is on data analysis and the design of AI algorithms for classification, clustering or prediction of the variables depending on the purpose of the project.
+The main focus is on data analysis and the design of AI algorithms for classification, clustering or forecasting, depending on the purpose of the project.